 That’s why when humor turns mean or offensive at work, as a manager, you must take steps to ensure that staff understands that there are clear lines between humor and harassment in the workplace.

 Covering up prejudices, personal animosity or other uncomfortable feelings like jealousy or insecurity with “humor” has been used as long as workplaces have been around as a way to say something nasty and then blame the recipient for reacting.
 It’s possible that some employees aren’t aware of the impact of their words.
-For example, in some families, little put-downs and insults are common fare, so an employee might then carry that communication style into the workplace.
+For example, in some families, little put-downs and insults are common fares, so an employee might then carry that communication style into the workplace.
 Others might be using humor to share feelings they don’t know how to express directly.
 Some people feel it shows off their wit when they craft pointed barbs.
-And, yes, unfortunately some employees just enjoy the reaction.
+And, yes, unfortunately, some employees just enjoy the reaction.

 Harassment and discrimination are tricky topics that lead to many different reactions, often including discomfort or annoyance.
 If the issues are limited to just a few people, a manager may be inclined to talk with people on an individual basis.
 This can backfire, however, because singling out people may put them on the defensive and could possibly increase internal hostilities.
 To ensure that the entire staff is on the same page about appropriate workplace humor, it’s a good idea to require that people at all levels of your organization complete sexual harassment and discrimination training.
-That way everyone understand their rights and responsibilities and employees aren’t as likely to claim they didn’t know their behavior constituted harassment or discrimination, should charges being filed.
+That way everyone understands their rights and responsibilities and employees aren’t as likely to claim they didn’t know their behavior constituted harassment or discrimination, should charges being filed.

 If you have multiple locations, remote workers or a problem scheduling training for everyone at once, look for a virtual training system that can deliver the same content to all members of your organization.
 Remember to include management in any training program.
 Managers can be as much a part of the problem, whether they are actively harassing staff members with mean spirited comments, or are failing to take action against those who do.

-All the training in the world won’t change a thing if the staff sees management making nasty jokes or comments about employees in meetings or in preferential side conversations.
+All the training in the world won’t change a thing if the staff sees management making nasty inappropriate work jokes or comments about employees in meetings or in preferential side conversations.
 Make it clear from the top down that verbally abusive speech won’t be tolerated at any level.

-Make it a company value.
+Make it a Company Value